NNPDF/nnpdf/validphys2/docs/plotting_format.md

 for DIS would mean that the data in the same Q bin is plotted in the same line.

-Similarly, it is possible to define an `figure_by` key: Points with different values for the listed keys will be split across separated figures.
+Similarly, it is possible to define a `figure_by` key: Points with different values for the listed keys will be split across separated figures.
 For example: